- English e-mail support

 Avast SecureLine VPN claims to offer its users online freedom.
 Having the online freedom to navigate the web as you wish while being sure your information is private and secure is the objective of all VPNs.

 When you’re using the Avast SecureLine VPN service, you keep your connection details and information private and secure, as well as your server location and your general online footprint.
-You can use the VPN on up to 5 devices safe simultaneously.
+You can use the VPN on up to 5 devices simultaneously, giving your desktop computer, laptop, and cell phone VPN protection at the same time.

 Content is no longer blocked for you if you’re using Avast SecureLine VPN.
 You can get around any regional or national content restrictions or censorship.
 Watch whatever TV shows or movies you want to on foreign streaming service libraries including Netflix.

-With Avast SecureLine, you get your pick from a vast collection of fast server options.
-Ranging from 55 server locations in over 34 countries, from New York City to New Zealand and the Czech Republic.
+Server speed is important and with Avast SecureLine, you get your pick from a vast collection of fast server options.
+Ranging from 55 server locations in over 34 countries, from New York City to New Zealand and the Czech Republic, users can enjoy a lightning-fast connection regardless of where in the world they connect to.

-Thanks to the server options on offer and the fast speeds that Avast SecureLine providers, you get quick access to your favorite content without throttling or restrictions.
+Thanks to the server options on offer and the fast speeds that Avast SecureLine provides, you get quick access to your favorite content without throttling or restrictions.
+By connecting the VPN to your router, you can even add VPN protection to your gaming consoles.

-With Avast SecureLine VPN, you also get some specialty servers that support Peer-to-Peer file sharing, all in a secure and private manner.
+With Avast SecureLine VPN, you also get access to some specialty servers that support Peer-to-Peer file sharing, all in a secure and private manner.
 Hurrah!

 Most importantly, no matter where you’re connecting from, Avast SecureLine VPN ensures that your devices remain secure over any and all networks, at all times.